farazfp/PQ-NMGlossary-/content/Bibliography.md

 Kallinikos, J., Aaltonen, A., & Marton, A. (2013).
 The ambivalent ontology of digital artifacts.
 MIS Quarterly, 37(2), 357–370.
 Kitchin, R. (2014).
 The data revolution: Big Data, open data, data infrastructures & their consequences.
 Sage.
 Pasquale, F. (2015).
 The black box society.
 Harvard University Press.
-From attached resources: A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (glossary entries on data, apparatus, and material-discursive practice); Posthuman Glossary; More Posthuman Glossary.

 ## [[datafication]]